smurphos/Window_Borders_Mint_19/README.md

 5/11/18 - v.0.6 - Fixed HighContrast inner button prelight and pressed background color.

 8/2/19 - v.0.7 - HighContrast - show buttons on regular dialogs

+30/5/20 - v.0.8 - Retired Crux with Icons.
+Added Crux-Left for users who change the button layout to Left.
+Added VBB (Very Big Buttoned) variations of Mint-Y and Mint-Y-Dark.
+Added Cinnamox-Colours.
+All themes have an index.theme so can be selected in MATE.